-Rep. Levin on retiring: ‘I just thought time had come’
+Rep. Levin on retiring: ‘Time had come’

 Longtime Democratic U.S. Rep. Sander Levin of Royal Oak has decided not seek re-election to a 19th term, he said Saturday.

 “I just thought the time had come.
 I thought that I would look for other ways to carry on the efforts I’ve been involved with,” Levin said in an interview.

 “I feel happy about this.
 I think I’ve been lucky I’ve been able to serve and represent the people in Michigan for 35 years, so I’m happy that I’ve had that opportunity.”

 Levin, 86, plans to join the University of Michigan’s Gerald R. Ford School of Public Policy at the end of his term in Congress, where he expects to do some writing and teaching, he said.